ahoys/gpt-discord/README.md

 ## Does the bot remember context?

 Yes!
 If you want to continue conversation with the bot, reply to it.
 Replying will let the bot access the previous question and answer.
 This is a good way to get clarifications or to continue conversation.
+The bot also remembers some questions for a short period of time.
+Think of it as a short term memory.

 ## How safe it is to use the bot?

 The bot doesn't read conversations automatically.
 You need to mention it to get a response.
 It also won't access your message history if you don't explicitly request it by replying (see above).

 All this is to prevent data mining and to also make sure you don't run out of Tokens in a second.

+However, it is good to understand that the bot has a short term memory.
+This means that the bot can remember something on channel A that was said on channel B. I'd suggest using the bot only on a one server at time due to this.
+Create an another instance if you need more.

 ## Is the bot cheap to use by default?